-If a lunch account reaches a negative balance of \$20.00 or more, the student will receive an alternate cold lunch.
-Students/staff will not be allowed to charge a second meal or ala carte item when the lunch account has a negative balance.
+If a lunch account reaches a negative balance of \$20.00 or more, students/staff will not be allowed to charge a second meal or ala carte item when the lunch account has a negative balance.
 This policy applies to both breakfast and lunch accounts.
-The alternate cold lunch will be served on a tray as all other students and be compliant with a reimbursable meal and be charge to the lunch account balance.
 Special diet accommodations must be made for students with doctor's instructions.